Loren Wiseman: Steve Jackson Games

 When GDW closed in 1995, Wiseman was unemployed for a short time and then worked a succession of part-time jobs, before being offered a job at Steve Jackson Games as Art Director and Traveller Line Editor.
 Steve Jackson brought on Wiseman to produce the GURPS Traveller (1998) line.
 He wrote GURPS Traveller and several supporting products, including GURPS Traveller Nobles and The Interstellar Wars.

 Awards and recognition

 Wiseman was recognized for his excellence and expertise with the H. G. Wells Award for Twilight: 2000 Going Home (1986), and the H. G. Wells Award three years running for the Journal of the Travellers Aid Society (1979-1980-1981).
 In 2003 Wiseman was Gaming Guest of Honor at the 26th CoastCon science fiction convention.
 In 2004, Loren received perhaps the highest of honors within the gaming community: he was inducted into the Adventure Gaming Hall of Fame, and the above recounting of his credits gives some insight into the rationale.
 He was honored as a "famous game designer" by being featured as the king of clubs in Flying Buffalo's 2010 Famous Game Designers Playing Card Deck.

 Death

 Reports on Facebook and at Steve Jackson Games report that Loren Wiseman died of a heart attack on February 14, 2017.

+Posthumous Work

+Loren had written "The City of Ascalon" for publication as part of the Dangerous Journeys RPG, but work was halted by the settlement GDW made with TSR.
+Since Loren retained the rights to Ascalon, it could still be published as a standalone generic RPG supplement.
+He sold the rights to Donald Eccles, who later formed FGG Games, LLC in 2023 to publish Ascalon and other works.
+Ascalon was finally published on July 10, 2023, six years after Loren's death.